Gonbee2017/atat/README.md

 When it becomes active again, execution resumes.

 ## REMARKS

+### Number format
+Follow the literal notation in C.
+So, it's octal if it starts with '0', or hexadecimal if it starts with '0x', otherwise decimal.

+### Comment
 Script can contains comments, for example:
 <pre>
 # Script01 to earn experience.